Supercharging productivity with a new internal tools platform

 After the promo video aired, other domains started reaching out to us wanting to see how they could leverage our platform.
 One such team was building a new self-serve onboarding flow for new customers, and their plans for the internal-facing interface had significant overlap with our bulk actions functionality.
 Getting together, we were able to figure out a strategy where their team could use our featureset without having to build it out on their own, saving quarters of development time and hundreds of engineering hours.

-Boundaries are good (especially with clients)
+Boundaries are good (especially when your clients are your coworkers)

 In our team’s effort to be transparent and accountable, we ended up being too visible to our users that it ended up disrupting our work.
 When customer service reps are commenting on Jira tickets related to backend database naming conventions, it’s time to set some boundaries.
 Thankfully, with some skilled mediation, we were able to reset expectations, giving our users the space to give us feedback, and allowing ourselves the space to build and deliver with fewer surprise requirements.